Joohansson/nano-python-block-counter/README.md

 * pip3 install nano-python
 * pip3 install schedule
 * pip3 install asyncio
-* pip3 install websockets
-* Change settings in checkBlocks.py to match your nano node path, intervals and file path.
-Logfile and console output are optional. enableCPS is only available for node v19 and above (don't forget to enable websocket in the nano config).
+* Change settings in checkBlocks.py to match your intervals and file path.
+Logfile and console output are optional. includeCemented is only available for node v19 and above and will also calculate the CPS.
 * Run with python3 checkBlocks.py

 ### Optional: Push stat to [Demo server](https://beta.nanoticker.info)